"Make your wheelchair the reason you’re fit – not the excuse"

 It’s very easy to live through our phones now.
 Phones are often seen as the enemy to health and fitness.
 But if you’re smart about it, mobile phones can be the ally to health and keeping active.
 Whether it’s a simple as the alarm clock on it, to get you out of bed, or using the apps that can track movements pushes or runs.

 Phones are no doubt a huge cause for a fall in activity for many people.
-But the phone as an object isn’t the real reason you’ve put on a bit of weight.
+But the phone as an object isn’t the real reason.
 You not exercising, playing a sport at leisure, not pushing that extra half mile daily is the reason you’re not as active and healthy as you think.

 USING A WHEELCHAIR DOESN'T MEAN YOU CAN'T BE ACTIVE.